How to Fix Uneven Shoulders (When Exercises Don't Work)

 Why does one shoulder stay higher no matter what I do?

-Because the brain is elevating that shoulder in response to asymmetric signals it receives from below the neck.
+Because the brain is elevating that shoulder in response to asymmetric feedback it receives from below the neck.
 The shoulder height is the compensation.
-The source is what's sending the distorted signal.
+The source is what's sending the distorted feedback.
 Until that changes, the pattern persists.

 Can shoulder exercises fix uneven shoulders permanently?